Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

   * Tried a few new options in the EasyConfig.

-  * Did not succeed in solving the compatibility problem with the `gdb` from SUSE which expects some very old version symbols that are not even included anymore with the `--with-versioned-syms` flag.
+  * Did not succeed in solving the compatibility problem with the `gdb` from SUSE when working on LUMI/22.12.

-    It may or may not be solved by patching the `*.map` files in the `package` subdirectory but we have no idea how to do this.

   * For LUMI/23.12, license information was added to the installation.